tytydraco/yessleep/out/I_had_a_neardeath_experience_when_I_was_fifteen_I_know_the_truth_about_the_afterlife_Its_more_terrifying_than_you_can_imagine_PART_TEN.md

 We didn't have to look very long to find her.

-"Over here," she calmly called over to us from the end of the police station corridor.
+"Over here," she calmly called to us from the end of the police station corridor.
 We looked...and froze.

-Nadine was standing by the barricaded entrance doors.
+Nadine was standing in the lobby by the barricaded entrance doors.
 Residents were pounding and snarling behind the reinforced glass.
 They could see Nadine inside, living prey, and the sight was causing them to become increasingly agitated.

 Nadine smiled at us.
 It was a strangely serene smile, almost beautiful in a way.
-The small of a woman who had finally found some measure of inner peace.
+The smile of a woman who had finally found some measure of inner peace.

 In one hand she was holding a burning candle of her own.
 Her other hand was grasping the padlock securing the chains wrapped around the entrance door handles.
 The padlock had been unfastened - Nadine must have taken the key - and the chromed steel shackle of the lock was barely holding the ends of the chains together.